 This article demonstrates how to set up and use the GNU ARM embedded toolchain on a GNU/Linux system.

 Only GNU/Linux-based OS are supported, but the same principles may be applicable to Mac as well.
-If you're keen to avoid installing GNU/Linux on your hardware, consider using the pre-configured Bistromathic VM as a replacement.

 Please follow the instructions exactly, unless you're an experienced user and really know what you're doing!